mingjiezhou/react-1/content/docs/implementation-notes.md

 It also assumes an understanding of the [differences between React components, their instances, and elements](/blog/2015/12/18/react-components-elements-and-instances.html).

-The stack reconciler is powering all the React production code today.
-It is located in [`src/renderers/shared/stack/reconciler`](https://github.com/facebook/react/tree/master/src/renderers/shared/stack) and is used by both React DOM and React Native.
+The stack reconciler was used in React 15 and earlier.
+It is located at [src/renderers/shared/stack/reconciler](https://github.com/facebook/react/tree/15-stable/src/renderers/shared/stack/reconciler).

 ### Video: Building React from Scratch